yaal-coop/canaille/CONTRIBUTING.rst

 Code style
 ----------

-We use `black` along with other tools to format our code.
+We use `ruff <https://docs.astral.sh/ruff/>`_ along with other tools to format our code.
 Please run ``tox -e style`` on your patches before submiting them.
 In order to perform a style check and correction at each commit you can use our `pre-commit <https://pre-commit.com/>`_ configuration with ``pre-commit install``.